I UNDERSTAND

 The structure was built with a waterproof layer of asphalt below the ballast.
 Water percolating through the ballast should enter catch pits and then travel via drainage pipes exiting within the arch soffits.

-Recent evidence shows that the waterproofing layer has failed and so the structure has suffered from the effects of water penetration over many decades.
+Recent evidence showed that the waterproofing layer had failed and so the structure had suffered from the effects of water penetration over many decades.

-Unless this is halted, the structure will continue to deteriorate to a point where it can no longer safely carry the loads and stresses imposed by our trains.
+Unless halted, the structure will continue to deteriorate to a point where it can no longer safely carry the loads and stresses imposed by our trains.

 Essential repairs were carried out in 2021 and 2022 but funds did not permit the root cause of water penetration to be fully addressed at that time.